Private School Protection with Homeschool Benefits

 We do not require but do highly recommend becoming a member of HSLDA.

 The law for Homeschooling in Maine.

 Once your child reaches those intermediate years that the government schools call Jr. High, and on into High School your focus should shift to advanced studies.
-Including more in depths looks at math, science and literature and their research into social/political and economic policies and views that shape the way this world works.
+Including more in depths look at math, science, and literature and their research into social/political and economic policies and views that shape the way this world works.